San Francisco: Port of SF, Pier 14

 San Francisco’s present-day waterfront and port facility remains important as

-“… a public enterprise committed to promoting a balance of maritime, recreational, industrial, transportation, public access and commercial activities on a self-supporting basis through appropriate management and development of the waterfront for the benefit of the public.”
+… a public enterprise committed to promoting a balance of maritime, recreational, industrial, transportation, public access and commercial activities on a self-supporting basis through appropriate management and development of the waterfront for the benefit of the public.”

-Perhaps you came from the nearby Ferry Building, about which I write here.
+Or perhaps you came from the nearby Ferry Building, about which I write here.